 We teach that, because all men were in Adam, a nature corrupted by Adam’s sin has been transmitted to all men of all ages, Jesus Christ being the only exception.
 All men are thus sinners by nature, by choice, and by divine declaration (Psalm 14:1-3; Jeremiah 17:9; Romans 3:23; 5:10-12).

-We teach that salvation is wholly of God by grace alone, through faith alone, on the basis of the redemption of Jesus Christ, the merit of His life of perfect righteousness and His shed blood, and not at all on the basis of any human merit, action, deed, or work (John 1:12; Ephesians 1:7; 2:8-10; 1 Peter 1:18-19).
+We teach that salvation is wholly of God by grace alone, through faith alone, in Christ alone, according to scripture alone, for the Glory of God alone; and on the basis of the redemption of Jesus Christ, the merit of His life of perfect righteousness and His shed blood, and not at all on the basis of any human merit, action, deed, or work (John 1:12; Ephesians 1:3-14; 2:8-10; 1 Peter 1:18-19; Galatians 2:16,21).

 We teach that election is the sovereign act of God which occurs through faith, by which, before the foundation of the world, He unconditionally chose in Christ all those whom He would ever graciously regenerate, save, sanctify, and glorify (Romans 8:28-30; Ephesians 1:4-11; 2 Thessalonians 2:13; 2 Timothy 2:10; 1 Peter 1:1-2).